Overview

 During the initial four years of the grant, the University has made significant progress on all three activities.
 It has developed curricula, hired new faculty, and launched undergraduate degree programs in three high-demand STEM areas–Computer Information Systems, Cybersecurity, and Public Health Education.
 It has significantly expanded the number of courses offered in online and hybrid delivery format.
 And to better support those courses, it has hired a Distance Learning Coordinator and upgraded the campus’s technological infrastructure.
 To better support student case management, it has hired a Student Success Coordinator and implemented FireHawk 360 student success management software.

-Grant Results (2022 Study)
+Grant Results

 The results of these measures have been significant.
-Over the initial two years of the grant, for example, the University has increased its enrollment by over 28%, this during a time of overall decline in enrollment at both the state and national levels.
+Over the initial four years of the grant, for example, the University has increased its enrollment by over 28%, this during a time of overall decline in enrollment at both the state and national levels.

 The University has been able to better retain these students, as well, and to move them toward graduation.
 Fall-to-fall persistence of all students increased during these four years by 11%, and fall-to-fall persistence of first-time full-time students increased by an impressive 20%.